Graphical model: Bayesian network

 Any two nodes are conditionally independent given the values of their parents.
 In general, any two sets of nodes are conditionally independent given a third set if a criterion called d-separation holds in the graph.
 Local independences and global independences are equivalent in Bayesian networks.

 This type of graphical model is known as a directed graphical model, Bayesian network, or belief network.
 Classic machine learning models like hidden Markov models, neural networks and newer models such as variable-order Markov models can be considered special cases of Bayesian networks.

+One of the simplest Bayesian Networks is the Naive Bayes classifier.

 Cyclic Directed Graphical Models

 The next figure depicts a graphical model with a cycle.
 This may be interpreted in terms of each variable 'depending' on the values of its parents in some manner.